Fullaxx/microraids/CREATE_EXAMPLE.md

 First, create your locataions map.
 This is a txt file that tells the create script where to place each disk image. \
-I have a 8 disks, so I have 8 locations.
+I have 8 disks, so I have 8 locations.
 Each image will be on a seperate physical disk.
 ```
 cat mnt_locations.map
 /mnt/PAGXKNDT